Occupational Health privacy notice

 LJMU takes your privacy very seriously.
 This privacy notice explains how we use your personal information and your rights regarding that information.
 We are committed to being transparent about how we collect and use your data and to meeting our data protection obligations.

-The Occupational Health Unit also adheres to the data protection principles set by The General Medical Council, Faculty of Occupational Medicine and The Nursing & Midwifery Council.
+The Occupational Health Unit also adheres to the data protection principles set by The General Medical Council, Faculty of Occupational Medicine and The Nursing and Midwifery Council.

 What information are we collecting?

 - personal information, e.g. name, address, date of birth, phone number

 - National Insurance numbers for health surveillance purposes

 - contact details e.g. telephone and personal email